tambow44/tic-tac-toe/README.md

 Console will utilise the terminal to clear the screen using `printf("\033[H\033[J");`.

-I have tested this on FreeBSD & RaspbianOS.
-I do not have any other machines to try.
-So, good luck if you somehow find this !
+I have tested this on *BSD, Linux, and MacOS.